project-oak/silveroak/cava/CoqStyleGuide.md

 This guide outlines code style for Coq code in this repository.
 There are certainly other valid strategies and opinions on Coq code style; this is laid out purely in the name of consistency.

-For a visual example of the style, see the bottom of this file.
+For a visual example of the style, see the [example](#Example) at the bottom of this file.

 ## Code organization